What do you need to know to go Cave Diving in Mexico?

 For cave diving, your dive configuration will be entirely different.
 While cave diving, you can be far from the entrance and require full redundancy to deal with equipment failures.
 Your cave diving instructor will explain equipment considerations in detail during the cave course, along with the options, Side Mount or Backmount, their advantages and disadvantages, and the best way to configure your gear.

-We strongly encourage you to question your instructor, who should orientate you toward the best choice for you.
+We strongly encourage you to question your instructor, who should orientate you toward the best choice for YOU.
 Ensure your instructor has extended experience and knowledge both in back mount and side mount in different environments, and express your dive interest.

 Caves and caverns are overhead environments requiring specialized training to dive safely.